AlokDas1234/Django-Charm/README.md

 # djangocharm

-This package aims to create  django project and app  executing one single command.To start a Django app  one  must have gone through  the following  configurations
+This package aims to create  django project and app  executing one single command (Including the views.py and index.html).To start a Django app  one  must have gone through  the following  configurations

 - [x] Django install (pip install django)
 - [x] Start the  project